iter8-tools/iter8/mkdocs/docs/tutorials/knative/slovalidation-helmex-gitops.md

     2. If you haven't done so already, try the [Knative Helmex tutorial for SLO validation](slovalidation-helmex.md), and cleanup.
 This will promote a better understanding of the current tutorial.

 ## 1. Fork and clone
 Fork the [Iter8 GitHub repo](https://github.com/iter8-tools/iter8).
-Clone your fork and set the `$ITER8` environment variable as follows:
+Clone your fork, and set the `$ITER8` environment variable as follows.

 ```shell
 export USERNAME=<your GitHub username>